What to Expect During a Non-Stress Test When You’re Pregnant

 Most expectant parents want reassurance that they will deliver a healthy baby.
 Understandably, a woman who is told her pregnancy is high risk is likely to worry more than someone without pregnancy problems.
 Even healthy women are sometimes given special tests as a precaution to monitor their baby’s health late in the pregnancy.

-According to Dr. Saleh, certain conditions warrant non-stress testing and determine how frequently the tests are done.
+Certain conditions warrant non-stress testing and determine how frequently the tests are done.
 These health conditions can include: